 I travel alone a lot.
 Actually I travel solo since more than 10 years!
-I’ve met hundreds and thousands of people that have asked me all the same question: Sebastian, how do you beat/cope loneliness while traveling solo?
+I’ve met hundreds and thousands of people that have asked me all the same question: Sebastian, how do you cope with loneliness while traveling solo?

 Well, there are many ways how to beat loneliness while traveling but these are some of the answers I tell to others: